 Interestingly, the law does not apply to certain religious institutions, tax-exempt organizations, and businesses or enterprises near an Indian reservation.
 The text does not specify what types of businesses are included in these exemptions.

 New Jersey: The state at large does not have any pay transparency laws; however, Jersey City does have a pay transparency law, as listed below:

-Jersey City: the city council passed a pay transparency ordinance in April 2022 that requires Jersey-City-based employers with more than three employees to post salary or hourly wage ranges.
-This notice only applies to businesses who had their primary location in Jersey City and who used print or digital media within the city to advertise job vacancies.
+Jersey City: the city council passed a pay transparency ordinance in April 2022 that requires Jersey City-based employers with more than three employees to post salary or hourly wage ranges.
+This notice only applies to businesses that had their primary location in Jersey City and that used print or digital media within the city to advertise job vacancies.

 The following locations within New York have pay transparency guidelines:

 New York City: Starting Nov.
 1, 2022, all employers who post a job opening, promotion, or transfer opportunity in NYC must include a salary range.
 All jobs, including remote jobs that could be performed in NYC, are included.
-The only companies excluded from this pay tranparency law are temporary employment agencies and businesses with either three or fewer employees, or no domestic workers.
+The only companies excluded from this pay transparency law are temporary employment agencies and businesses with either three or fewer employees or no domestic workers.

-This requirement only applies to monetary compensation, not other benefits, and a specific “good faith” range must be included on all forms of job advertisements, included printed material.
+This requirement only applies to monetary compensation, not other benefits, and a specific “good faith” range must be included in all forms of job advertisements, including printed material.
 Violators will first receive a warning and then up to a $250,000 fine for a second offense.
 However, there is no specified consequence for not paying employees within the range given.